-Breast cancer research is a multi-billion-dollar industry.
-It makes up one of the largest research areas for federal
+Breast cancer research is a multi-billion dollar industry.
+It makes up one of the largest research areas for federal funding — nearly

 Though breast cancer receives the most attention every October during Breast Cancer Awareness Month, charities and nonprofits work year-round to raise funds for the prevention, treatment, and cure of the disease.
 They also provide much-needed support services for patients and caregivers.
 Donations are accepted at any time.

-If you are planning on donating, whether it’s a one-time pledge or setting up a recurring contribution, we’ve compiled a list of organizations to help get you started.
+If you’re planning on donating, whether it’s a one-time pledge or a recurring contribution, we’ve compiled a list of organizations to help get you started.

-And if you already have a charity in mind, but want to do a bit more research into how your donation will be used, we’ve also rounded up a few best practices to finding out if an organization is reputable.
+And if you already have a charity in mind but want to do a bit more research into how your donation will be used, we’ve also rounded up a few best practices to find out if an organization is reputable.

-Breast cancer research charities seek to discover new forms of treatment, identify effective methods of prevention, and find a cure.
+Many breast cancer research charities aim to discover new forms of treatment, identify effective methods of prevention, and find a cure.
 More than awareness, these organizations focus on lifesaving research and allocating resources to finding medical breakthroughs.

 Breast Cancer Research Foundation

-The Breast Cancer Research Foundation (BCRF) is a nonprofit committed to achieving prevention and a cure for breast cancer.
+The Breast Cancer Research Foundation (BCRF) is a nonprofit committed to prevention strategies and achieving a cure for breast cancer.
 BCRF provides funding for cancer research worldwide to fuel advances in tumor biology, genetics, prevention, treatment, metastasis, and survivorship.

 Lynn Sage Cancer Research Foundation

-The Lynn Sage Cancer Research Foundation is a breast cancer research and education charity.
+The Lynn Sage Cancer Research Foundation is a charity for breast cancer research and education.
 The organization’s mission is to support the understanding, research, and treatment of breast cancer in partnership with Chicago’s Northwestern Memorial Hospital and the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.

-Since its inception, the foundation has raised nearly $30 million for breast cancer research.
+Since its inception, the foundation says it has raised more than $40 million for breast cancer research.